Sedgwick County is looking to furlough close to 150 employees amidst COVID-19

-“We’ve got about 3,000 employees in Sedgwick County, a number of them have been declared as critical and we have to have them,” said Sedgwick County Commissioner, David Dennis.
+“We’ve got about 3,000 employees in Sedgwick County, a number of them have been declared as criticalm and we have to have them,” said commissioner David Dennis.
 “Those are people like first responders, EMS, fire, 9-1-1, and so forth.”

 Dennis says employees who were sent to work from home are considered nonessential employees at this time.